 In Germany, ARAG SE's activities are limited to just one class of insurance: legal insurance.
-In Italy, Spain, and Portugal, it also operates legal-insurance-related special service package business in addition to legal insurance business.
-As well as in the aforementioned international branches, legal insurance is also provided in the United States, Norway, Sweden, and Denmark.
+In Italy, Spain, Portugal, and the United Kingdom, it also operates legal-insurance-related special service package business in addition to legal insurance business.
+As well as in the aforementioned international branches, legal insurance is also provided in the United States, the United Kingdom, Norway, Sweden, Denmark, and Finland.
 In each case, the business is operated through legally independent affiliated companies, under the unified management of ARAG SE in its role as parent company.

 ARAG Allgemeine offers modular insurance cover for general accident insurance, general liability insurance, and private property insurance (mainly composite residential buildings and home contents insurance) to its predominantly private and small business customers.
 ARAG Allgemeine is also a long-standing partner of the sports community, aiming to provide needs-based insurance cover for clubs and associations involved in sports and the arts, most of which are insured under group and supplementary insurance policies.
-The territory covered by ARAG Allgemeine encompasses Germany and, for some classes of insurance, the United Kingdom and the Republic of Ireland.
+The territory covered by ARAG Allgemeine encompasses Germany and, for some classes of insurance, the Republic of Ireland.